 In spite of the fanfare and political promises, achieving a meaningful loan modification without professional assistance has proven to be an extremely difficult task.
 While The Lane Law Firm does not modify your mortgage, a modification by the servicer or lender of your mortgage may be a favorable settlement outcome of your litigation.

-Often, when considering alternatives to foreclosure, Texas homeowners often have concerns regarding the costs involved with either a short sale or loan modification.
+Often, when considering alternatives to foreclosure, homeowners often have concerns regarding the costs involved with either a short sale or loan modification.
 In essence, the question comes down to, do you want to stay or move out of your property.
-If you have the ability to pay principal, interest and payments on a mortgage, a loan modification may be a good option.
-If you are unable to make regular mortgage payments, then you are able to sell your property through a short sale.
+If you have the ability to pay principal, interest and payments on a mortgage, it may be a good option.
+If you are unable to make regular payments, then you are able to sell your property through a short sale.

-Our defense attorneys are experienced in all aspects of mortgage litigation including loan modifications and we can negotiate with your lender to get you back in good standing through a solution that is best for you.
+Our foreclosure attorneys are experienced in all aspects of mortgage litigation including loan modifications and an attorney can negotiate with your lender to get you back in good standing through a solution that is best for you.
 The bank may offer loan modification in attempt to settle mortgage litigation claim, if you have the necessary income to qualify.
-As with any legal situation the outcome cannot be guaranteed as the mortgage company does not have to offer a loan modification and will only do so if they feel it is in their best interest - which is where we can help.
+As with any legal situation the outcome cannot be guaranteed as the mortgage company does not have to offer a loan modification and will only do so if they feel it is in their best interest - which is where an attorney can help.

 If you have little-to-no equity in your house and you don't have the financial ability or desire to seek a loan modification, a short sale may be a good option for you.
 It is possible to obtain a short sale without the assistance of a law firm, but if you are behind in making payments the mortgage company will seek to foreclose on you even if you are working to secure a short sale.